ViLBias: Detecting and Reasoning about Bias in Multimodal Content: Introduction

-We present \textsc{ViLBias}, a visual question answering (VQA) style, multimodal benchmark for news media bias.
+We present \textsc{ViLBias}, a VQA-style multimodal benchmark for news media bias.
 Each text–image pair is combined with a question, a label (bias presence/type), and a concise reasoning (rationale), enabling evaluation of both prediction and reasoning. \textsc{ViLBias} consists of 40k unique multimodal pairs curated from diverse real-world news sources.
 Given the scale of the data, annotations are produced through a hybrid strategy that combines LLM-based automated labeling with extensive human review to ensure quality and consistency.
 The dataset covers multiple bias categories, ranging from overt ideological framing to subtle visual manipulations such as cropping, staging, and emotive imagery.
 We evaluate a range of state-of-the-art (SoTA) small language models (SLMs)\footnote{We define SLMs as encoder-only pre-ChatGPT architectures \cite{wang2024comprehensive}.}, large language models (LLMs) and vision languahe models (VLMs), assessing their ability to answer multimodal bias-related questions.
-An overview of the \textsc{ViLBias} framework is shown in Figure \ref{fig:teaser}, and its comparison with state-of-the-art (SOTA) bias-detection benchmarks is presented in Table~\ref{tab:bias_sota_benchmarks}.

-\paragraph{Contributions} Our work can be summarized into four main contributions: \begin{enumerate} \item We present \textsc{ViLBias}, a VQA-style multimodal benchmark for news media bias. \item We introduce BiasCorpus, a dataset of 40k text–image pairs from diverse news sources, each annotated with bias labels and rationales to frame bias detection as a multimodal task. \item We design a hybrid annotation pipeline that stabilizes outputs through multi-LLM voting and integrates expert human review to ensure high-quality annotations. \item We conduct a systematic evaluation of SLMs, LLMs, and VLMs, highlighting their respective strengths and limitations in multimodal media bias detection. \end{enumerate}
+\paragraph{Contributions} Our work can be summarized into four main contributions: \begin{enumerate} \item We present ViLBias, a VQA-style multimodal benchmark for news media bias. \item We introduce BiasCorpus, a dataset of 40k text–image pairs from diverse news sources, each annotated with bias labels and rationales to frame bias detection as a multimodal task. \item We design a hybrid annotation pipeline that stabilizes outputs through multi-LLM voting and integrates expert human review to ensure high-quality annotations. \item We conduct a systematic evaluation of SLMs, LLMs, and VLMs, highlighting their respective strengths and limitations in multimodal media bias detection. \end{enumerate}